Louis de Montfort: Congregations de Montfort

-The congregations Montfort left behind, the Company of Mary, the Daughters of Wisdom, and the Brothers of Saint Gabriel (which congregation developed from the group of lay-brothers gathered around him), grew and spread, first in France, then throughout the world.
+The congregations Montfort left behind, the Company of Mary, the Daughters of Wisdom, and the Brothers of Saint Gabriel (which congregation developed from a group of lay-brothers gathered around him), grew and spread, first in France, then throughout the world.

 The Servants of the Lord and the Virgin of Matará follow the spirituality of Louis de Montfort.

-Montfort's birthplace and tomb are now sites of "Montfortian pilgrimages" with about 25,000 visitors each year.
+Montfort's birthplace and tomb are now sites of pilgrimages with about 25,000 visitors each year.
 The house in which he was born is at No 15, Rue de la Saulnerie in Montfort-sur-Meu.
 It is now jointly owned by the three Montfortian congregations he formed.
 The Basilica of Saint Louis de Montfort at Saint-Laurent-sur-Sèvre attracts a number of pilgrims each year.

 Montfort is the patron saint of a number of prestigious schools that educate youths from all walks of life, including St. Gabriel's Secondary School and Montfort Secondary School in Singapore, the Assumption College In Thailand, and the Montfort Academy, a private secondary school in Mount Vernon, New York.